MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/repl.md

 ---

 # Working with the REPL
-One of the important tools in creating Xamarin.UITests is the *REPL* (*read-eval-print-loop*).
-The REPL is a console-like environment where the developer enters expressions or commands.
-It will then evaluate those expressions, and display the results to the user.
+An important tool in creating Xamarin.UITests is the *REPL* (*read-eval-print-loop*).
+The REPL is a console-like environment where you can dynamically experiment with UITest expressions.
+The REPL evaluates them, performs them live in the app, and logs detailed output.
+Expressions can be copied from the REPL tool and used directly in your UITest project.

-The REPL is helpful when creating Xamarin.UITests; it allows us to explore the user interface and create the queries and statements so that the test may interact with the application.

 ## Starting the REPL
 The REPL can only be started by running a test that calls the `IApp.Repl()` method: